isabella232/kendo-react-animation/docs/fade/index.md

 ## Configuration

-### Fade In Duration
+### Fade-In Duration

-The component can control the duration of the `fade in` animation.
-To modify the `fade in` duration, you will need to update the `fadeInDuration` property and update the duration in the corresponding CSS class.
+The component enables you to control the duration of the `fade in` animation.
+To modify the `fade in` duration, update the `fadeInDuration` property and update the duration in the corresponding CSS class.

 > Sync up the `fadeInDuration` property with the transition duration defined in the static `k-fade-in-enter-active` CSS class.